mcamagna/HISAT2-pipeline/README.md

 If it cannot find a genome index in the genome folder, it will create one, otherwise it will skip building an index.

-Once mapping is complete, you will find a folder called “mapping” containing the mapped \*.sam files, as well as a “**mapping_summary.tsv**” containing the merged mapping summary for all files.
+Once mapping is complete, you will find a folder called “mapping” containing the mapped \*.bam files, as well as a “**mapping_summary.tsv**” containing the merged mapping summary for all files.
 If pandas and openpyxl were installed, you’ll also find an Excel file.

 Once stringtie has finished, you’ll find the gene expression values in the folder “abundance”, as well as a file called “**merged_FPKM.tsv**” (and potentially an Excel file)